 Assuming that day is not a holiday or a weekend, then set the “Date To” parameter at the 1st trading day.
 If it's a holiday/weekend, look at the next market open, and set the date one day prior to that.

 In essence, the “Date To” parameter acts as if you're currently on that date.

-For trading signals other than the switch-day, you can set the “Date To” parameter at one day prior to the Buy/Sell signals shown on the instrument's Price Chart (“Instrument” Tab).
+For trading signals other than the switch-day, you can set the “Date To” parameter at one day prior to the Buy/Sell actions (arrows) as shown on the instrument's price chart (Instrument Tab).